|Atheist sticker in Madrid in 2008. (Photo credit: Wikipedia)|

 In this post, David suggests that the word "atheist" has acquired so much negative baggage that it might be time to replace it with an alternative term.
 I believe that this may have been the rationale underlying the "brights" movement.
 Instead of "brights," David suggest that we consider replacing "atheist" with "not superstitious."

-David is absolutely correct that "atheist" has acquired a negative connotation, but I am not in favor of revising terminology.
+David is correct that "atheist" has acquired a negative connotation, but I am not in favor of abandoning its use.
 Replacing the atheist label with something else will not remove the negative association; it will simply create additional confusion.
 Instead, we need to do better about defining and explaining atheism.

-Because I could be an atheist and a naturalist and still be superstitious (e.g., believing in luck, fate, astrology, etc.), I need one more component.
-I need a commitment to reason as the path to knowledge.
-In this way, I set criteria for truthfulness that requires the rationality.
+Because I could be an atheist and a naturalist and still be superstitious (e.g., believing in luck, fate, astrology, etc.), I need at least one more component.
+I need a commitment to reason and skepticism as the path to knowledge.
+In this way, I set criteria for truthfulness that requires the rationality and evidence.
 Irrational beliefs are by definition rejected.
 Now luck, psychic phenomena, and other examples of superstition (including religion) can be swept aside.
-In fact, they must be swept aside because they are irrational.
+In fact, they must be swept aside because they are irrational and lack sufficient evidence.

 Tags: atheist, atheism, superstition, religion